-If your HCSA or LPSA participation is terminated during your leave and you return to work during the same year in which your leave began, your contributions will resume.
-You can choose to resume contributions at the same level in effect before your FMLA leave or elect to increase your contribution level to make up for the contributions you did not make during your leave.
+If your HCSA or LPSA participation is terminated during a paid leave and you return to work during the same year in which your leave began, your contributions will resume.
+You can choose to resume contributions at the same level in effect before your paid FMLA leave or elect to increase your contribution level to make up for the contributions you did not make during your leave.
+If your HCSA or LPSA participation is terminated during an unpaid leave, your contributions will not resume when you return to work.
+However, you may elect to begin contributing to the HCSA or LPSA, providing you are eligible, when you return to work following an unpaid leave.
+You must re-enroll within 31 days of your return.